 The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

-This disconnect stems from a fundamental problem.
-Most CPQ platforms were not designed with the ICT channel in mind.
 They were built for generic direct sales, not for businesses managing tens of thousands of SKUs, complex bundles, and distributor dependencies.
-Leading CPQ vendors offer powerful functionality, but they share a critical weakness: when applied to the realities of VAR and MSP operations, they create gaps that inevitably force sales teams back into manual work.
+Leading CPQ vendors offer powerful functionality, but they share a critical weakness.
+In real-world VAR and MSP operations, these systems often have gaps that force sales teams to go back to manual work.
+In this article, we will discuss the hidden costs of CPQ for MSPs and VARs in detail.

 Where CPQ Falls Short for VARs and MSPs